objeck/objeck-lang/README.md

 * APIs that support
   * Secure web servers and clients
   * Encryption
-  * Native parsing of JSON, CSV and XML
+  * Native parsing of JSON, CSV, and XML
   * Regular expressions
   * 2D gaming framework and matrix mathematics APIs
   * Basics such as: files, directories, sockets, STDIO, logging, serialization and pipes